-As kitchen stuff gets used, each person should rinse their items and place them inside the dishwasher instead of leaving them in the sink or the counter.
-After dinner, presumably the last meal of the day, all dirty stuff will be inside the dishwasher.
-The dishwasher runs, and at the end of the cycle or first thing in the morning, whoever is responsible for this task, puts items away.
+As kitchen stuff gets used, people should rinse their items and place them inside the dishwasher instead of leaving them in the sink or the counter.
+All dirty stuff will be inside the dishwasher after dinner, presumably the day’s last meal.

-However, if the day starts with a loaded dishwasher with clean stuff, there is no chance to accumulate used equipment inside it.
+However, if the day starts with a loaded dishwasher with clean stuff, there is no chance of accumulating used equipment inside it.
 Therefore, dirty stuff gets all over the kitchen.
 It’s as simple as starting the day with an empty dishwasher.
 Really!

 15. Clean & Maintain Appliances

-Get in the habit of cleaning the refrigerator and freezer, inside and out, at least once a month.
-It’s always a good idea to do a weekly fridge cleanout before shopping for groceries.
-That ensures no food gets forgotten and spoiled in the fridge, plus it makes space in the refrigerator and frees-up containers for that week’s fresh groceries.
+Performing a weekly fridge cleanout before grocery shopping is always a good idea.
+That ensures no food gets forgotten and spoiled in the fridge, plus it makes space in the refrigerator and frees up containers for that week’s fresh groceries.

 Clean your microwave weekly, inside and out.
 It makes no sense to warm up meals in a crusty microwave featuring food remains from weeks ago.